 Mathematics Study at German Universities

-The German Universities (there are about 80 major public universities, all of them state-financed, and a few small private universities, including the International University Bremen IUB) have a lot to offer for students coming from outside Germany who wish to study mathematics, in terms of studies, research experiences, cultural setting and career opportunities.
+The German Universities (there are about 80 major public universities, all of them state-financed, and a few small private universities, including the International University Bremen IUB) have a lot to offer for students coming from outside Germany who wish to study mathematical science in Germany, in terms of studies, research experiences, cultural setting and career opportunities.
 However, it is good to know that some things differ from many other countries, and some important aspects are changing substantially right now.

 Science in Germany

 The development of the European Community as a very strong economic and scientific area is steadily gaining momentum.
-Major companies are operating Europe-wide if not on a global scale.
+Major companies are operating Europe-wide if not on a global scale, making courses of science in Germany much sought after.
 Therefore, the mobility of students and scientists between the individual European countries and also between countries all over the world is becoming more and more important.

 Study Science in German Universities

-Europe is heading for a major change in its higher education system with the goal of an increased harmonization of the various national systems.
+Europe is heading for a major change in its higher education system with the goal of an increased harmonization of the various national systems, something that will greatly help study of Science in Germany.
 In 1999 the Bologna Declaration signed by 29 ministers of education of European countries was a very important signal for a concerted action to create a European Higher Education Area.
 The idea is to encourage students at both undergraduate and graduate levels to spend some time at universities outside their home country.
 The European Credit Transfer System (ECTS) forms the “backbone” of the new education system and ensures that periods of study abroad are being recognized by the home university.
 According to the Bologna process Bachelor qualifications will carry between 180 and 240 credits and Master courses anywhere between 60 and 120.